Framing the Garden

 A classic technique for framing a garden photograph is to look for trees.
 They give vertical accents and edges while providing bulk and shape.
 Well-placed trees give the garden tremendous opportunity for strong design.

-Here in the garden of Andreas Hessing we see how redbud and buckeye trees anchor the ends of the two borders and frame the photo - and not coincidentally, the path to the house.
+Here in the garden of Andreas Hessing we see how redbud (Cercis occidentalis) and buckeye (Aesculus californica) trees anchor the ends of the two borders and frame the photo – and not coincidentally, the path to the house.

-Most of us do not have the space in our gardens (or time in our lives) to see big trees become the strong framing tools we intend, but small trees like the redbud or buckeye above, or even large shrubs like fremontia or toyon or larger Manzanita will become framing tools.
+Most of us do not have the space in our gardens (or time in our lives) to see big trees become the strong framing tools we intend, but small trees like the redbud or buckeye above, or even large shrubs like fremontia (Fremontodendron californicum) or toyon (Heteromeles arbutifolia) or larger manzanita (Arctostaphylos) will become framing tools.

 In Phil Van Soelen’s garden we see a mature Arctostaphylos used to frame this composition.